wikimedia/mediawiki-extensions-LDAPSyncAll/README.md

 Extension provides maintenance script that you can simply run from your console `php maintenance/SyncLDAPUsers.php` Also, there is RunJobsTriggerHandler that runs once a day.

+## Configuration

+You need to add the following line in your LocalSettings.php, don't forget to change "Admin" to username who has admin permissions.
+This user is the guy who disables accounts that are not in LDAP

+`$GLOBALS['LDAPSyncAllBlockExecutorUsername'] = 'Admin';`

+You can specify usernames and usergroups that you want to exclude from disabling, for example:

+`$GLOBALS['LDAPSyncAllExcludedUsernames'] = [ 'Bob', 'Emily' ];`

+`$GLOBALS['LDAPSyncAllExcludedGroups'] = [ 'bot', 'editor' ];`